microsoft/SQL_LogScout/README.md

 ## Parameters

 SQL_LogScout.cmd accepts several optional parameters.
 Because this is a batch file, you have to specify the parameters in the sequence listed below.
 Also, you cannot omit parameters.
-For example if you would like to specify the server instance (3rd parameter), you must specify DebugLevel and Scenario parameters before it.
+For example if you would like to specify the server instance (3rd parameter), you must specify the Scenario parameter before it.

 1. **Scenario** - possible values are:
     - Basic